MRT3216/MRT3216-2018-PowerUp/README.md

   - current status of the pincher
 - **gear**: HIGH or LOW
   - current transmission gear
+- **rightDriveEncoderDistance**: inches
+  - distance traveled by the right encoder
+- **leftDriveEncoderDistance**: inches
+  - distance traveled by the left encoder

 These values need to be **read and set** in the dashboard:<br>